Last updated on October 2nd, 2022 at 03:22 am

 The Hoochie knot is excellent for putting on beads or other small objects onto your fishing line.
 You can even use it if you want to tie on a swivel as well.
 It’s perfect for braided lines and monofilament ones, too.

 Hopefully, these tips and tricks will help you!

 Fishing is one of the most popular outdoor recreational activities in America.
-People often invest a lot of time and money into their equipment, but overlook how to tie fishing line onto their reel correctly.
+People often invest a lot of time and money into their equipment, but overlook how to tie fishing lines onto their reels correctly.

 You may have seen fishermen with knots at either end of the spool or you might think that they are using some kind of special knot for this purpose.